-The dividend overlay is NAIT’s only material positive factor bet.
-The portfolio holds some quality bias and there are some negative factor overlays, such as momentum.
-The negative momentum overlay can be explained by the need to trim positions when prices go up on occasion, as yields decrease.
+The bias to dividends is NAIT’s only material positive investment factor bet.
+The portfolio holds some bias to quality and there are some negative factor biases, such as to momentum.
+The bias against momentum can be explained by the manager trimming positions when prices go up on occasion, as yields decrease.

 The fixed income portion of the fund is managed by the fixed income team based in Boston.
 Between 21 January 2021 and 31 January 2022, the average credit rating for NAIT’s quoted bonds was BB.

 The equities are selected on a ‘best ideas’ basis.
 Candidates for the portfolio must satisfy both quality and valuation criteria.
 Aspects of quality include the strength of a company’s business model, where it compares with its competitors, and the quality and experience of its management.
 Meeting management and visiting companies is a core part of the investment process, and the manager will not invest in a stock if the team has not met with management.
 The manager believes that the emphasis on quality should help NAIT avoid ‘value traps’.
 He looks for stocks that are on an improving trend in terms of revenues and profits but does not invest in ‘recovery’ situations.
 The portfolio is usually close to fully invested, but the manager has the option to increase the exposure to cash (or other liquid securities) if he believes it is warranted.